October 9, 2020 • min read

 First, think of a place where you can surround yourself with nature, even if it is just a small garden or park.
 You don’t need to search far, but it’s helpful to go somewhere you haven’t been before.

-Next, schedule some time to take your medicine - 15 to 30 minutes will do.
 Put a block on your calendar and commit to yourself that you’ll spend that time on yourself.
-Try to remove all distractions, including your phone - try putting it on airplane mode or snoozing your notifications.
+Try to remove all distractions, including your phone.
+Try putting it on airplane mode or snoozing your notifications.

-Once you’re outside, stop to appreciate the moment.
 What can you see, hear and smell?
 Does the air smell of anything in particular?
 What sensations does the ground transmit?
 Let these feelings and thoughts occupy your mind.
 Don’t judge, don’t elaborate.
 Bathe in the moment.

 Walk slowly, and pay attention to the details: the shapes of leaves and trees, the shades of light, the sounds and smells.
 Don’t rush: it’s not about the destination, it’s about the journey.